ThinkEQ/assembly-solutions-ltd/src/pages/projects/siemens.md

 Our wire and cable assemblies go into a range of Siemens applications, but the most common is their high performance Protection Relays.

-During our customer feedback survey in 2020, we were delighted to hear Siemens comment on our Strengths, which were;
+During our customer feedback survey in 2020, we were delighted to hear Siemens comment on our strengths, which were;

 **ASL Strengths**